This website uses cookies. By using this website you agree to our Privacy Policy.

 To get started, let’s go over some of the top Shopify statistics that you need to know if you’re considering creating your own store on their platform.

-One of the most impressive Shopify statistics is that the platform made over $2.9 billion in revenue during 2020.
-This number has increased by more than $2 billion since 2015, showing the platform’s steady growth over time.
+One of the most impressive Shopify statistics is that the platform made $5.6 billion in revenue during 2022.
+This number has increased by more than $4 billion since 2015, showing the platform’s steady growth over time.

 Shopify Plus is an enterprise version of the Shopify platform.
-It’s only available to merchants that have reached revenues between $1 million and $500 million.
+It’s only available to merchants with revenues between $1 million and $500 million.
 What’s the difference between Plus and the basic version of Shopify?
 It has a variety of improvements that are enticing to top sellers on the platform.
-There are over 5,300 businesses using Shopify Plus.
+Over 32,181 businesses are using Shopify Plus across 175 countries.

-If you needed a reminder to deliver an amazing shopping experience via mobile, this is it.
-79% of traffic to Shopify stores comes from a mobile device, such as a phone or tablet.
+If you need a reminder to deliver an amazing shopping experience via mobile, this is it.
+22.93% of traffic to Shopify stores comes from a mobile device, such as a phone or tablet.
 This is why it’s important to make sure your storefront works on all devices to make the checkout process as painless as possible.
 Plus, this number has increased in recent years.
-Mobile devices accounted for just over 50% of all Shopify traffic in 2014, so that number has grown by nearly 30%.

-75.5k Shopify Stores Sell Clothing, Making it the Most Popular Industry
+500K Shopify Stores Sell Apparel, Making it the Most Popular Industry

 Global Shopify Statistics